zardini123/AnaMark-Tuning-Library/README.md

 This section will be expanded in the near future.

+## Documentation

+The documentation providing description of this library's API and how to use it can be found on this repository's Github Page ([here](https://zardini123.github.io/AnaMark-Tuning-Library/)).

 ## Goals

 The goal of this repository is to continue to maintain Mark Henning's original library source, and ensure its compatibility with modern compilers and systems.
 Changes made to the source must still result in being fully compliant with Mark's AnaMark tuning file format specifications.